By Scott Canipe

 This fitness program was founded by a former high school gymnast named Greg Glassman and, now his ex-wife, Lara Glassman.
 The first affiliated gym opened up in 1995, in Santa Cruz, California.
 Glassman incorporated specific exercises and workout routines in the areas of gymnastics, sprinting, and Olympic weightlifting.

-CrossFit has truly taken off in recent years.
+This effective workout routine has truly taken off in recent years.
 After Glassman implemented other key executives in the realm of physical fitness and marketed the program effectively, the affiliation boasts of nearly 1,700 gyms in 2010.

 As the company grew, it started the “CrossFit Games,” which began in 2007 and are held annually.
 There is a $25,000 prize for the winner.
 The competition has a male and female category.